oit-ipbl/final_competition/README.md

    - The maximum time of the video is 10 minutes.
    - The video will be uploaded to YouTube with `unlisted` style, and all iPBL participants will see it for evaluation of your team's final-competition works.
    - File format should be popular video format, such as `mp4`, `wmv` and so on.
+3. A poster (one-page) that introduces the content.
+   - The poster will be on display with the demo movie at 9/4 on oVice.
+   - The format of the poster is free.
+Create a poster that conveys the technical aspects and attractiveness of your program.
+   - The file format should be `PDF`.
+   - Since some students cannot participate in Part A, we will hold a demo session and poster exhibition in Part A and a team presentation in Part B.
-3. ROS packages' source code, that is zipped the files in directories under `~/catkin_ws/src`.
+4. ROS packages' source code, that is zipped the files in directories under `~/catkin_ws/src`.
    - Check [How to access files and directories in the ROS container](https://github.com/oit-ipbl/portal/blob/main/setup/dockerros.md#how-to-access-files-and-directories-in-the-ros-container) again, and access the directories of the ROS container from Windows.
    - Open `\\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes\melodicvnc_catkin_ws\_data\src` from Windows file manager.
    - Make a `zip` archive of the directories.
 The `CMakeList.txt` is **NOT** needed.
 The `zip` filename is `teamXX.zip`. `XX` means your team name (`a, b, c...`).
    ![2021-08-18_083817.svg.png](./images/2021-08-18_083817.svg.png)
-4. Zipped files of all source codes and images (in the `py21/code` folder) for Windows Side each content.
+5. Zipped files of all source codes and images (in the `py21/code` folder) for Windows Side each content.
-5. Operation manual of your software.
+6. Operation manual of your software.
 The manual may include the start-up procedure of your ROS packages and Windows side programs, play manual.
    - The file format should be `PDF`.
 Editor tools are not specified.

 ## Evaluation criteria